JOSHI53/JOSHI53/README.md

 - 👋 Hi, I’m @JOSHI53
 - My Real Name is LAKSHAY.
-- I WANT YOU TO CALL ME JOSHI.
+- YOU CAN CALL ME JOSHI.

 - 🌱 I’m currently learning C++ and Python
 -